SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

 ## Grant full control permission to a workflow

 For the workflow to function properly, it must be granted full control on the site.
-The following procedure grants the full control permission to the workflow.
+The following procedure grants full control permission to the workflow.

 > [!IMPORTANT]
-> The procedure assumes the following: The procedure must be completed by a user that has **Site Owner** permissions.
+> The procedure must be completed by a user that has **Site Owner** permissions.
 The workflow must already be published to the SharePoint site.

 ### To grant full control permission to a workflow